Ethiopia declares state of emergency after PM's resignation

-ADDIS ABABA (Reuters) - Ethiopia announced a state of emergency on Friday, the day after the prime minister’s resignation, as pressure mounted on the country’s ruling coalition.
+ADDIS ABABA (Reuters) - Ethiopia announced a state of emergency on Friday, a day after the prime minister resigned, as pressure mounted on the country’s ruling coalition.

 The coalition decided emergency rule was “vital to safeguarding the constitutional order”, state-run Ethiopian Broadcasting Corporation said.
-The announcement gave no further details but the defence minister was expected to hold a news conference on Saturday morning.
+The announcement gave no further details.

+The defence minister was expected to hold a news conference on Saturday morning giving further details, but it was delayed.

 Ethiopia only fully lifted its last state of emergency in August following months of curfews, restrictions on movement and the detention of 29,000 people.